omarreis/GBE3D/demos/SailboatDemo/README.md

 This demo was added to the fork of GBE3D, by Gregory Bersegeay.
 Features:
-* Sailboatdemo is based onoriginal  sample *waterdemo*.
+* Sailboatdemo is based on original  sample *waterdemo*.
 * All assets (3d model and textures) are embedded in the form file (fSailboatDemo.fmx)
-* Sailboat model, made with Blender.
+* Sailboat 3D model, made with Blender.
 * Ocean surface moves as the boat sails (the boats stays in the center).
 * Boat floats and changes pitch with the waves.
 * Objects parented to the ocean surface float on it.